State poised to repeal 'war on drugs' tax law

 But the law was challenged several years later by an accused marijuana dealer who sued the state over a tax assessment he received after his conviction.

-Justices pointed out that there is no evidence of any drug dealers had voluntarily paid the tax, and noted that it was only used twice since its was approved.
+Justices pointed out there is no evidence of any drug dealers who had voluntarily paid the tax, and noted it was only used twice since its was approved.

 Law-enforcement groups say they have no gripe with the state finally moving to repeal the law, given the high court's ruling.